 In mid-September of 2017, Finalsite moved from the Google-based site search to an all new search platform that gave us more control and more options over site search performance.

-Why are we moving away from Google?
+Why did we move away from Google?

 Over the years, Google has developed from primarily developing an ad-based search engine to primarily an ad-based company/ecosystem with a strong search product, which has altered their development priorities.
-Continuing to use Google search poses two main issues for our schools:
+Continuing to use Google search posed two main issues for our schools:

 Second, Google search relies on indexing publicly-available content in advance, and so it can never be extended to search private content.
 Google site search also cannot control how often sites are indexed, so it only ever covers public content (never anything behind a password), and is always subject to some arbitrary time delay.

-Search is one of those tools that often works well enough that users can simply forget about how sophisticated it really is, and we expect that the new search tools will let site admins take advantage of that sophistication to offer visitors new ways to interact with their sites.
-The new search platform will roll out to all users with this weekend's release.
-Keep an eye on the Software Update blog for announcements about new search features and tools.
+Search is one of those tools that often works well enough that users can simply forget about how sophisticated it really is, and the new search tools let site admins take advantage of that sophistication to offer visitors new ways to interact with their sites.